KL-Mithunvel/421_loop/README.md

 # 421 loop (MOST DANGEROUS IN MATH)
-## Creadits to Veritasium who is one of my faverate youtubers
+## Creadits to Veritasium who is one of my favorite youtubers

 A number of people are asking why this problem is “<strong>dangerous</strong>”.